satnaing/group1/use-cases/use-case3.md

 ### Trigger

-A request for cities' population information is sent to Scrum Master.
+A request for cities' population information is sent to User.

 ## MAIN SUCCESS SCENARIO

-1. Organizaiton request cities' population information of the world, a continent, a region, a country and a district
+1. Organization request cities' population information of the world, a continent, a region, a country and a district
-2. Scrum team extracts cities' population information of the world, a continent, a region, a country and a district
+2. User extracts cities' population information of the world, a continent, a region, a country and a district
-3. Scrum team provides report to Organization.
+3. User provides report to Organization.

 ## EXTENSIONS